 - Page Setup

 - Document Sharing

 - Spell Check

-Resist the urge to include skills on your resume that you don't actually possess.
+HIGHLIGHT SKILLS IN YOUR COVER LETTER: Use the skills above as you create your letter.
 For each skill you include, imagine that you're being interviewed and need to provide an example of a time you used the skill.
-This exercise will help you be well-prepared for your upcoming job interviews.